Shotgun wedding: North America

 In the United States and Canada, the use of duress or violent coercion to marry is no longer common, although many anecdotal stories and folk songs record instances of such coercion in 18th- and 19th-century America and Canada.
-The phenomenon has become less common as the stigma associated with out-of-wedlock births has declined and the number of such births has increased.
-Effective birth control and legalized abortion have also resulted in fewer unplanned pregnancies carried to term.
-Nonetheless a marriage which occurs when the bride is pregnant, even when there is no family or social pressure involved, is still sometimes referred to as a "shotgun wedding".
+Pressure to marry immediately due to pregnancy has become less common as the stigma associated with out-of-wedlock births has declined and the number of such births has increased.
+As a result, the typical, voluntary wedding during pregnancy might be more neutrally termed a mid-pregnancy marriage.
+Mid-pregnancy weddings are common enough that many suppliers of both bridal gowns and maternity clothing sell wedding dresses that fit during the later stages of pregnancy.

+While a 2016 study suggests that couples who wed while pregnant do not necessarily have an increased risk of subsequent divorce, another study by Duke University from that same year demonstrated that, among whites, divorce rates increased from 19% for non-pregnant brides to 30%.